mufkuw/m-paperless/docs/advanced_usage.md

 ### Automatic matching {#automatic-matching}

-Paperless-ngx comes with a new matching algorithm called _Auto_.
+M-Paperless comes with a new matching algorithm called _Auto_.
 This matching algorithm tries to assign tags, correspondents, document types, and storage paths to your documents based on how you have already assigned these on existing documents.
 It uses a neural network under the